endymion/Anthus/_pages/index.markdown

   - image_path: /assets/images/expert-serverless-devops-innovators.png
     alt: "Expert Serverless DevOps Operators"
     title: "Dependable Innovation"
     excerpt: 'Discover the power of Anthus, where cutting-edge AI solutions and unwavering reliability meet.
 Our team crafts <mark>bespoke AI solutions</mark> tailored to your needs with a <mark>foundation of operational excellence</mark>.
-Experience the perfect blend of innovation and integrity.'
+Experience the perfect blend of <mark>innovation and integrity</mark>.'
     url: "/about"
     btn_label: "Discover Anthus"
     btn_class: "btn--primary"